Can Video Game Composers Get Royalties?

 That’s because, in the normal course of someone purchasing and playing a video game, there is no ‘public performance’ occurring.
 For most games, there is nothing analogous to an HBO broadcast or Netflix stream.
 Because there is no public performance, no performance royalties are paid out to PROs.
 Therefore, composers don’t receive performance royalties.
 So if you compose for an iPhone, PC or Xbox, etc game, your up front fee will probably be all the money your receive for that project.

 But what about online games or games downloaded from the internet?
-Isn’t a game being downloaded on the internet and played the same as someone watching a show on Netflix on the internet, which does provide a composer royalty?
+Isn’t a game being downloaded on the internet and played, or played online with other players the same as someone watching a show on Netflix on the internet, which does provide a composer royalty?
 What gives?

 Unfortunately, no. That exact issue made it all the way up to the US Court of Appeals in 2010 in US v ASCAP.
+When you buy a game from the internet, typically the entire game, including the music are downloaded and copied to your hard drive.
 ASCAP argued that a download was analogous to streaming, which everyone had previously agreed meets the definition of public performance.

 ASCAP lost.
 In that ruling, the judges stated: